 About the Major

-To earn a bachelor of arts in Chicano studies, you must take:
+To earn a bachelor of arts degree in Africana Studies, you must take:

 Core courses (required of all majors)

 - ETST 003

 - One chosen from ETST 002, ETST 005, or ETST 007